-The issue of low PFU/ml results in amplifying phages is a common problem facing researchers worldwide.
+The issue of low PFU/ml results when amplifying phages is a common problem facing researchers worldwide.
 With a focus on quality over quantity at the early development stage, this is often found to be an issue when scaling up for product trials then full scale manufacturing.
-Increasing PFU/ml at this stage provides more phage product for use in trials or for selling onto their clients.
+Increasing PFU/ml at this stage provides more phage product for use in trials or for selling onto clients.

 Using flasks for phage amplification